SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 ---

 ## Color palette
-Add as many color variables as you want.
-For custom color variables, the names of those variables need to follow the [CSS variable naming convention](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#basic_usage) &ndash; i.e. the name needs to begin with double hyphens (`--`) and each word in the name should be separated by a hyphen.
+You can use any or all of the pre-defined color sets below or create your own custom color sets.
+When creating custom color variables, the names of those variables need to follow the [CSS variable naming convention](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#basic_usage) &ndash; i.e. the name needs to begin with double hyphens (`--`) and each word in the name should be separated by a hyphen.

-In the "Main color variables" section (below) you will use your color palette to define your main component colors, including the neutral colors that are used throughout the components.
-The Fanny Pack UI color palette uses seven neutral colors (black, white, and five shades and tints of <a href="https://www.colorhexa.com/50404d" target="_blank">purple taupe</a>), so you will need to have seven neutral colors in your color palette.
+In the "Main color variables" section (after this "Color palette" section) you will use your color palette to define your main component colors, including the neutral colors, which are used throughout the components.
+The Fanny Pack UI color palette uses seven neutral colors (black, white, and five shades and tints of <a href="https://www.colorhexa.com/50404d" target="_blank">purple taupe</a>), so you will need to have at least seven neutral colors in your color palette.
 Click the button below to read some ideas on how to create your set of neutral colors.

 <Button
   btnIcon=""